apache/flink/docs/dev/table/sql/create.zh.md

 Column declared with syntax "`column_name AS computed_column_expression`" is a computed column.
 A computed column is a virtual column that is not physically stored in the table.
 The column is computed from an non-query expression that uses other columns in the same table.
 For example, a computed column can have the definition: `cost AS price * qty`.
 The expression can be a noncomputed column name, constant, (user-defined/system) function, variable, and any combination of these connected by one or more operators.
 The expression cannot be a subquery.

-Computed column is introduced to Flink for defining [time attributes]({{ site.baseurl}}/dev/table/streaming/time_attributes.html) in CREATE TABLE DDL.
+Computed column is introduced to Flink for defining [time attributes]({{ site.baseurl}}/dev/table/streaming/time_attributes.html) in CREATE TABLE statement.
 A [processing time attribute]({{ site.baseurl}}/dev/table/streaming/time_attributes.html#processing-time) can be defined easily via `proc AS PROCTIME()` using the system `PROCTIME()` function.
 On the other hand, computed column can be used to derive event time column because an event time column may need to be derived from existing fields, e.g. the original field is not `TIMESTAMP(3)` type or is nested in a JSON string.